RamiHaider/Personal-Website/README.md

-will include some components of: https://andlukyane.com/activities specifically, when looking for how to structure my data science and ML projects
+will include some components of: https://andlukyane.com/activities specifically, when looking for how to structure my data science and ML projectss